benmathews/SLCKubernetesPresentation/codefreshPresentation.md

 # Post Deployment: Automated

 - Helm
-  - part of our deployment pipeline runs a `helm test` to make sure the post-deploy kubernetes state is what we wanted
+  - part of our deployment pipeline runs a `helm test` to make sure the post-deploy Kubernetes state is what we wanted
 - Internal tooling (automated tests)
 - Monitoring and alerting